-- Nodify XL2® and Nodify CDTTM tests, marketed as part of our Nodify LungTM Nodule Risk Assessment testing strategy, assess the risk of lung cancer to help identify the most appropriate treatment pathway.
-We believe we are the only company to offer two commercial blood-based tests to help physicians reclassify risk of malignancy in patients with suspicious lung nodules. - GeneStrat® and VeriStrat® tests, marketed as part of our Biodesix Lung Reflex® testing strategy, are used following diagnosis of lung cancer to measure the presence of mutations in the tumor and the state of the patient's immune system to establish the patient's prognosis and help guide treatment decisions.
+- Nodify XL2[TM] and Nodify CDT[TM] tests, marketed as part of our Nodify Lung[TM] Nodule Risk Assessment testing strategy, assess the risk of lung cancer to help identify the most appropriate treatment pathway.
+We believe we are the only company to offer two commercial blood-based tests to help physicians reclassify risk of malignancy in patients with suspicious lung nodules. - GeneStrat[®] and VeriStrat[®] tests, marketed as part of our Biodesix Lung Reflex[®] testing strategy, are used following diagnosis of lung cancer to measure the presence of mutations in the tumor and the state of the patient's immune system to establish the patient's prognosis and help guide treatment decisions.
 The GeneStrat tumor profiling test and the VeriStrat immune profiling test have a three-day average turnaround time, providing physicians with timely results to facilitate treatment decisions.

-In response to the COVID-19 pandemic, through our partnership with Bio-Rad, we commercialized the Biodesix WorkSafeTM testing program.
-Our scientific diagnostic expertise, technologies, and existing commercial infrastructure enabled us to rapidly commercialize two United States Food and Drug Administration (FDA) Emergency Use Authorization (EUA)-authorized tests, a part of our customizable program.
-Both diagnostic tests are owned and were developed by Bio-Rad and Bio-Rad has granted us permission to utilize both tests for commercial diagnostic services.
+In response to the COVID-19 global pandemic, we have commercialized the Biodesix WorkSafe[TM] testing program.
+Our scientific diagnostic expertise, technologies, and existing commercial infrastructure enabled us to rapidly commercialize two United States Food and Drug Administration (FDA) Emergency Use Authorization